TENDING THE WITCH WOUND ~ with Portia Richardson

 - A degradation of reciprocal, respectful relationships with the larger web of life

 The witch wound disempowers, divides, cuts off, oppresses all of us in various ways from the inside out.
-Metaphorically speaking, I see the witch wound as a cultural forest fire that has spread around the world, leaving a long scar of terror.
+Metaphorically speaking, the witch wound is a cultural forest fire that has spread around the world, leaving a long scar of terror.

 For those with European ancestry, the wound is so old (thousands of years), the roots have all but withered away.
 The pattern has become internalized and self-perpetuating.
 The active burning has turned cold and numb.
 But underneath this frozeness the wound festers covertly through the illusion of systemic privilege.

 For those who identify as black, indigenous, and/or people of color (BIPOC), the wound is relatively more recent in history (hundreds of years).
 The pattern is less internalized and the feeling of pain is more accessible within the cultural body of BIPOC.
 However, the cultural forests of BIPOC are still be being actively and overtly burned through systemic oppression.

 Furthermore, the witch wound is woven from intersectional patriarchal wounds of sexual and gender politics; religious fundamentalism; classism and the rise of global capitalism; hyper-rationalism, materialism, and scientific dogma; and a heartbreaking disenchantment with magic and animistic ways of relating with all beings and the ancient entity we commonly call Earth.

 We must come together now and tend to it our wounding.
 Witches are wounded healers with the powers to transform individual and collective scars into sigils of reconnection.

 We must regrow our forests once again – from the roots to the canopy and beyond.

 We must release the old pattern, restore our power, reclaim our place within the whole, and reweave our relationships within the web of life.